 Healthy behaviors, including attention to diet, meal planning and regular moderate exercise also can improve emotional well-being.
 The foods you eat and when you eat them, can impact how you feel.
 Having a meal plan in place can reduce worry and ensure healthy eating.

-Regular exercise, including yoga, Tai chi and boxing, can improve PD symptoms and mental health.
+Regular exercise, including yoga, An ancient Chinese martial art and exercise characterized by gentle, flowing movement couple with breathing.
+Has been shown to improve symptoms of PD. and boxing, can improve PD symptoms and mental health.

 Focusing on the deeper meaning of your life and embracing faith or moral-based core values can offer comfort.
 Placing your trust in a divine power or the belief in a greater outside influence or plan, may ease the acceptance of things you cannot control and free your mental energy to focus on the things you can.

 Spirituality means something different for everyone.
 Though it sometimes includes religion, it doesn’t have to.
-Prayer, meditation and acts of service, such as volunteering, are some ways people with PD find strength, inner peace, happiness and a deeper connection to the divine or their community.
+Prayer, A mental practice designed to enhance relaxation, gain insight and control over emotional and physical responses to daily experiences and improve compassion as well as mental or physical performance.
+Used as a complementary therapy to improve sleep, mental function and overall quality of life and decrease depression, anxiety, fatigue and pain. and acts of service, such as volunteering, are some ways people with PD find strength, inner peace, happiness and a deeper connection to the divine or their community.

 Taking control of the things that you can will help you minimize stress.
 Simplify your daily schedule.
 Set short-term goals.
 Plan nutritious meals in advance.
 Focus on what you can do and ask for help where you need it.
 Be open and honest about what you are going through, rather than isolating yourself.